xp44mm/Notebook/Compilers/left-right.md

 $$
 I_9: C \to c C\cdot, \$
 $$
 The remaining sets of items yield no GOTO's, so we are done.
-Figure 4.41 shows the ten sets of items with their GOTO's. $\Box$
+Figure 4.41 shows the ten sets of items with their GOTO's. □

 ### 4.7.3 Canonical LR(1) Parsing Tables